SAP-samples/teched2024-DA180/exercises/ex21/README.md

 > :boom: **Important:** :boom: <br>
 Please consider that you will now only see a limited amount of records due to the assigned data access control.
 You can modify the data record of the permission table ***PE_ProductCategory*** and replace the value in the column ***Product Category*** (Non-Alcoholic) with Beverages so that you see all records again when going through other exercises.

+14. You can open the previously created reports in SAP Analytics Cloud.
+You will only see the records your user is authorized to access.

 ## Summary